-- Request that official transcripts be mailed to the individual schools or have sent to the centralized application service (This is discipline-specific).
+- Request that official transcripts be mailed to the individual schools or sent to the centralized application service (this is discipline-specific).

 - Complete your application.
-Print copy and check for typos.
+Print a copy and check for typos.

-- Submit error-free applications early in application process to centralized application service/individual schools (This is discipline-specific).
+- Submit error-free applications early in the application cycle to the centralized application service/individual schools (this is discipline-specific).

 - Speak with your health professions advisor

 - Complete supplemental (secondary) applications and send directly to schools